studio42gmbh/dl/README.md

 ### Require

 Require other modules to be loaded.
 The resolvers can be extended.
 By default they provide a file and a resource resolvment in the java implementation.
+Resolvers can easily be extended (See https://github.com/studio42gmbh/dl/tree/master/src/main/java/de/s42/dl/core/resolvers)

 ```
 REQUIRE moduleId;